 Skip cigarette smoke, agarbatti/incense, or strong room fresheners because they worsen coughs.
 In polluted cities, keep windows closed on bad AQI days or use an air purifier.

-When you're out for strolls, make sure your baby is warm and comfy wrapped in layers.
+- When you're out for strolls, make sure your baby is warm and comfy, wrapped in layers.
 Keep the stroller cover neat and clean—wash it regularly to protect it from bacteria and germs.
-Loopie Hop is machine washable, but in general always check your manufacturer's guidelines for wash and care instructions for your respective stroller.

 Coughs are the body's way of clearing gunk or dirt; don't suppress them, just soothe.